 These nutrient and pesticide results generally agree with findings from previous water quality studies in the basin (Carpenter, 2003; Schmidt, 2021; Kilders and Cloutier, 2021).
 As discussed in Section 4.2.1., the highest nitrogen yields were from the lower tributaries.
-Tributaries with the highest yields of DIN included Sieben Creek (7.6 kg/d/mi) and Deep Creek (1.3 kg/d/mi).
+Tributaries with the highest yields of DIN included Sieben Creek (7.6 kg/d/mi2) and Deep Creek (1.3 kg/d/mi2).
 Sieben Creek is a small tributary to the Lower Clackamas in the Rock Creek - Clackamas River subbasin which drains urban and agriculture land uses, including a few large nurseries (Carpenter, 2003).
 North Fork Deep Creek and Tickle Creek, both tributaries of Deep Creek, drain primarily agricultural land, along with some commercial land in Tickle Creek.
-These land uses possibly explain why Sieben Creek and Deep Creek also exhibit the highest phosphorous yields (0.17 kg/d/mi and 0.1 kg/d/m, respectively).
+These land uses possibly explain why Sieben Creek and Deep Creek also exhibit the highest phosphorous yields (0.17 kg/d/mi2 and 0.1 kg/d/m2, respectively).
 It should be noted that point sources including septic systems and wastewater treatment plants have been identified as potential sources in these subbasins as well (Carpenter, 2003 and Schmidt, 2021).
 Additionally, large pesticide loads have been identified from Rock Creek and two tributaries of Deep Creek (North Fork Deep and Noyer Creeks).
 These tributaries all drain nursery, pasture, and rural residential land.
 Pesticide yields (loads per unit area) were highest in Cow and Carli Creeks - small streams draining urban and industrial areas in the Rock Creek - Clackamas River subbasin.
 Other areas with relatively high pesticide yields included middle Rock Creek and upper Noyer Creek.
 Further monitoring is being done for North Fork Deep, Noyer, and Sieben Creeks due to ongoing pesticide concerns (Kilders and Cloutier, 2021).
 These studies corroborate the conclusion that nutrient and pesticide loading are especially high from tributaries within the Rock Creek - Clackamas River and North Fork Deep Creek subbasins.

 Pesticides are a broad category of chemicals, many of which have unique loading patterns within the SWP Area subbasins.
 In agricultural areas, pesticides are largely dependent on the crop type.
 Table 16 shows the recommended pesticide and nutrient application rates in pounds per acre for 17 common pesticides and nitrogen and phosphorus by the crop types found in the SWP Area (Schmidt, 2012).
-Crop types Key Finding: Pasture and Hay, which dominate agricultural area in the SWP Area, likely contribute to high loads of pesticides in surface waters in the SWP Area, especially Glyphosate and Triclopyr.

-highlighted in red represent crops with total fertilizer and/or pesticide application rates in the top 25th percentile among the crops listed.
+Crop types highlighted in red represent crops with total fertilizer and/or pesticide application rates in the top 25th percentile among the crops listed.
 These values are based on recommended application rates, and actual application rates of fertilizer and pesticides will vary based on site conditions and individual producers.